Richard-AC/Richard-AC.github.io/_posts/2021-09-10-fuzzing-brava.md

 ## Introduction
 ---

-This article describe how I harnessed and fuzzed a closed-source Windows program.
+This article describes how I harnessed and fuzzed a closed-source Windows program.
-Doing so, I found my first zero-days and got paid my first bounty ever!
+Doing so, I found a few zero-days and got paid my first bounty ever!

 ## Target selection
 ---